mynameisvinn/pyswiss/README.md

 # pyswiss
-easily put/get python objects in s3, no fuss.
+treat s3 the same way youd treat sqlite. put/get python objects in s3.

+warning: this is a proof of concept and should not be used in production.

 ## example
-we want to save `v`, an object.
+we want to save `vin`, an object.
 ```python
 class Person():
     def __init__(self, name):